Whether you are a high school student or a college student, you most probably want to earn some money of your own.

 With so many opportunities for flexible online work, online jobs are a great way for students to make money.
 Even if you don’t have much time to spare, an hour or two per day could go a long way to make your student life a lot more comfortable.
 There are lots of students who have even been able to make a career out of their college side hustles.

 First, think about your skills and interests.
-Then, see if any of those match with the jobs we described above.
+Then, see if any of those match the jobs we described above.
 If nothing else, you can look to sell your notes, tutor fellow students in subjects you’re good at, or deliver food.

 Where there’s a will, there’s a way to earn money in this world.
 Start small and see where it takes you.